ICHydro/Riverlabs/docs/en/user-manual/hardware/internal-components.md

 ### Hardware Modifications

 !!! danger "Hardware Modifications at User Risk"
-    Modifications to PCB, components, or circuits  may damage logger.
+    Modifications to PCB, components or circuits  may damage logger.

 ---